magento/devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 There are two default deploy hooks:

-* `pre-deploy.php`, which does some necessary cleanup and retrieval of resources that were generated in the build hook
+* `pre-deploy.php` that completes necessary cleanup and retrieval of resources generated in the build hook
-* `bin/magento magento-cloud:deploy` command
+* `bin/magento magento-cloud:deploy` that runs a series of commands and scripts

 `bin/magento magento-cloud:deploy` does the following: